-FOREST FACT: Over 90% of forest mortality in Idaho is on National Forest lands where forests are dying faster than they are growing.
+FOREST FACT: More than 90% of forest mortality in Idaho is on National Forest lands where forests are dying faster than they are growing.
 WOW!

 FOREST FACT: Trees are dying from disease, fire and insects at a much faster rate than they are being logged in Idaho.

 What are the rates of growth and mortality in Idaho forests?

 This chart expresses forest inventory, growth and mortality percentages in National Forest-, other federal-, state- and private-owned lands.
 Note the high rate of net annual growth on private lands and the high rate of annual mortality on National Forest lands.